fekerel/cbrn-to-fakeapi/AI-IDE-MASTER-PROMPT.md

 3) Implement per GUIDE
 - Implement/complete missing CRUD methods only in the core services under src/api/fakeApi (HTTP wrappers only via ApiService.getInstance().instance).
+  When creating resources, prefer using the body builder helpers from `src/common/fakeApi/Utils.ts` (e.g., `buildRandomUserBody`, `buildRandomProductBody`, etc.) to generate valid payloads; override fields as needed per test scenario.
 - For each test case, create a scenario service under src/api/fakeApi named <Domain>ScenarioService.ts exposing exactly one parameterless public method that does setup → calls exactly one endpoint → returns the Axios response.
 - Tests must live under fake-api-tests/, be named *.spec.ts, and call exactly one parameterless scenario method.
 - Every `it` title must follow: METHOD PATH - expectation (see GUIDE 4.1).
- - Assertions must be schema-driven per GUIDE 5.1 (assert required fields, types, enums, nested object fields, array item shape, numeric bounds, ordering, and pagination when applicable).
+ - Assertions must be schema-driven per GUIDE 5.1 — assert required fields, types, enums, and critically, nested object fields and arrays' representative item shapes.
+Do not stop at top-level fields.
+Also cover numeric bounds, ordering, and pagination when applicable.

 Note on server-managed timestamps: If schemas show `createdAt` and `modifiedAt` (or similar) in `openapi.json`, do NOT include those fields in request bodies.
 They are server-handled.
-Scenario services must not set `createdAt`/`modifiedAt` in request payloads; you may assert their presence/format in responses but avoid exact equality checks with client-side times.
+Scenario services must not set `createdAt`/`modifiedAt` in request payloads, these fields may be excluded from validations as well.

 Additional mandate (must follow): Cover every endpoint in `openapi.json`
 - For this experiment you MUST cover every endpoint listed in `openapi.json`.
 For each endpoint, add a core service method (if missing), a scenario method, and a single `.spec.ts` test.
 If an endpoint cannot be exercised in this environment, add a short TODO test explaining why (see GUIDE.md for the exemption format).
 - After running tests, ensure `coverage/summary.json` shows `openapi.untestedCount: 0`.
 If not, add/adjust tests until coverage is complete.
-The bootstrap supports an enforcement flag `FAIL_ON_UNTESTED=true` to make the run fail when untested endpoints remain — use that in CI runs when comparing AI IDE outputs.

 4) Run and deliver
 - Run tests exactly as documented in GUIDE and fix failures.